-Pictured is A/Prof Jamie Craig of Flinders University presenting the Dame Ida Mann lecture at a previous RANZCO presentation.
+Pictured is A/Prof Jamie Craig of Flinders University presenting the Dame Ida Mann lecture at a previous RANZCO Congress.
 A/Prof Craig currently holds an ORIA Grant.

 Back row – Left to Right; Hugh Ryan, Kelvin Lindgett, Ron Lowe, Bruce Hamilton, Bill Deane-Butcher, Sir Norman Gregg

 Front row – Left to Right; Walter Lockhart Gibson, John Pockling, Dame Ida Mann, Archie Anderson, Arthur Joyce, A L Fostevin.